Kaelygon/kaelifecpp/readme.md

 ALL : (Default) Builds every .cpp file into a program in SRC_DIR ACTIVE : Builds program named PROG.cpp in folder ./SRC_DIR

-DEBUG : "-Wall -Wextra -pedantic -D_GLIBCXX_DEBUG -O0".
+DEBUG : "-Wall -Wextra -pedantic -D_GLIBCXX_DEBUG -O0". <br>
-ASAN : Address sanitizer flags "-fsanitize=address,undefined".
-Not compatible with Valgrind.
+ASAN : Address sanitizer flags "-fsanitize=address".
+Not compatible with Valgrind. <br>
 OPTIMIZED : (Default) Compiles using "-O3" and disables all debuggers and symbols.

-PROG : program base file name. "kaelifecpp" by default SRC_DIR : .cpp file directory. "./src" by default
+PROG : program base file name. "kaelifecpp" by default SRC_DIR : Path to main() function .cpp source.
+Default is "./src"

-Or run cmake manually.
+Or you can run cmake manually.
 The script generates and runs this by default.
 ```
 cmake ./CMakeLists.txt -DBUILD=ALL -DTYPE=OPTIMIZED -DSRC_DIR=./src -DPROG=kaelifecpp
 make
 ```

-And if the program builds successfully you can run the program.
+And if the program builds successfully you can run it wit this command.
 Make sure to run it from root folder as the program has to link GL shader files.
 ```
 ./build/kaelifecpp_OPTIMIZED